digiltd/oh-rtd-test/Hardware-FAQ.md

 **6. If you are using Z-Wave** add z-wave devices to Z-Stick2

 **7. Connect any USB dongles you have to USB port** (such as Z-Stick2) on OpenHAB system

    a.
-You could simply configure OpenHAB to bind to USBTTY01, etc. but if you have more than one USB dongle, which one ends up being 01 versus 02 is not guaranteed, so its better to create links and use those names, as in the next section.

-b.  cd /dev.  run "lsusb".
-This will give you a list of all USB devices.
-You will need to run this with your dongle removed and then again after inserting it and determine which entry is added.
-Write down the ID (first part is vendor, second part is product)

-c.
-Edit or create a file called "50-usb.rules" in /etc/udev/rules.d with the following (replace vendor and product with the numbers you found above).
-The MODE 0666 is if you want users other than root to be able to access the device.
-50-usb.rules file:
-`SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="USBZWAVE", MODE="0666"`
-`SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="USBRFXCOM", MODE="0666"`

-   d.
-In OpenHAB.cfg - remove comment for  binding (Z-Wave or whatever)and change port to USBZWAVE (or whatever name you used above).
+In OpenHAB.cfg - remove comment for  binding (Z-Wave or whatever)and change port to ttyusb01 (or whatever the usb portname is).
+Note: if you remove and re-insert the USB dongle it may end up with a different name.

-   e.
+   b.
 Download OpenHAB ADDONS folder at http://www.openhab.org/gettingstarted.html.
        Copy Z-wave package (or whatever binding you need) to OpenHAB/addons

 **8. Edit demo.items** or yourname.items and add in all your Z-Wave devices, something like the following: